Myers–Briggs Type Indicator: History

-Although Myers graduated from Swarthmore College in 1919, neither Myers nor Briggs was formally educated in the discipline of psychology, and both were self-taught in the field of psychometric testing.
-Myers therefore apprenticed herself to Edward N. Hay, who was personnel manager for a large Philadelphia bank.
+Although Myers graduated from Swarthmore College in political science in 1919, neither Myers nor Briggs were formally educated in the discipline of psychology, and both were self-taught in the field of psychometric testing.
+Myers therefore apprenticed herself to Edward N. Hay (1891–1958), the head personnel officer for a large Philadelphia bank.
 From Hay, Myers learned rudimentary test construction, scoring, validation, and statistical methods.

-Briggs and Myers began creating their indicator during World War II in the belief that a knowledge of personality preferences would help women entering the industrial workforce for the first time to identify the sorts of war-time jobs that would be the "most comfortable and effective" for them.
-The Briggs Myers Type Indicator Handbook was published in 1944, and changed its name to "Myers–Briggs Type Indicator" in 1956.
+Briggs and Myers began creating their indicator during World War II (1939–1945) in the belief that a knowledge of personality preferences would help women entering the industrial workforce for the first time to identify the sorts of war-time jobs that would be the "most comfortable and effective" for them.
+The Briggs Myers Type Indicator Handbook, published in 1944, was re-published as "Myers–Briggs Type Indicator" in 1956.

-Myers' work attracted the attention of Henry Chauncey, head of the Educational Testing Service.
+Myers' work attracted the attention of Henry Chauncey, head of the Educational Testing Service, a private assessment organization.
 Under these auspices, the first MBTI "manual" was published, in 1962.
 The MBTI received further support from Donald W. MacKinnon, head of the Institute of Personality and Social Research at the University of California, Berkeley; W. Harold Grant, a professor at Michigan State University and Auburn University; and Mary H. McCaulley of the University of Florida.
 The publication of the MBTI was transferred to Consulting Psychologists Press in 1975, and the Center for Applications of Psychological Type was founded as a research laboratory.

 After Myers' death in May 1980, Mary McCaulley updated the MBTI manual, and the second edition was published in 1985.
 The third edition appeared in 1998.

 Format and administration

-In 1987, an advanced scoring system was developed for the MBTI.
+In 1987, an advanced scoring-system was developed for the MBTI.
 From this was developed the Type Differentiation Indicator (TDI), which is a scoring system for the longer MBTI, Form J, which includes the 290 items written by Myers that had survived her previous item analyses.
-It yields 20 subscales (five under each of the four dichotomous preference scales), plus seven additional subscales for a new "comfort-discomfort" factor (which parallels, though not perfectly measuring, the missing factor of neuroticism).
+It yields 20 subscales (five under each of the four dichotomous preference scales), plus seven additional subscales for a new "comfort-discomfort" factor (which parallels, though not perfectly measuring, the NEO-PI factor of neuroticism).
 This factor's scales indicate a sense of overall comfort and confidence versus discomfort and anxiety.
-They also load onto one of the four type dimensions:
+They also load onto one of the four type-dimensions: